hugorbarbosa/cpp-coding-style-guide/README.md

 ## Formatting

-Ensuring that the code always has the desired format is a very complicated and error-prone task.
-Thus, it is highly recommend to use a tool that automatically checks and formats the code (see [Tools](#tools) section).
+Ensuring that the code always has the desired format is a very difficult and error-prone task.
+Thus, it is highly recommended to use a tool that automatically checks and formats the code (see [Tools](#tools) section).

 ### Line length

 Each line of code should be at most 100 characters long.
-A line may exceed this maximum value in some cases, for example, when a literal URL is longer than that value.
+A line may exceed this maximum value only in some exceptional cases (e.g., when a literal URL is longer than that value).

 ### Spaces vs tabs

 Use only spaces, and use 4 spaces for indentation.

-Tabs should not be used in code, to ensure that the alignment and number of spaces are consistent independently of the code editor used.
+Tabs should not be used in code, to ensure that the alignment and number of spaces are consistent independently of the IDE / code editor used.

-Set the code editor to emit spaces when pressing the tab key.
+Furthermore, it is recommended to configure the IDE/editor to emit spaces when pressing the tab key.

 ### Layout style

 The Kernighan & Ritchie (K&R) style is commonly used for C and C++ code, because it preserves vertical space well, and helps to easily distinguish different language constructs, such as functions and classes.

-When adding conventions for constructs not found in C, that becomes what is often called as "Stroustrup" style, being recommended by the [C++ Core Guidelines][ref-cpp-core-guidelines].
+When adding conventions for constructs not found in C, that becomes what is often called as "Stroustrup" style, being this style suggested by the [C++ Core Guidelines][ref-cpp-core-guidelines].

 Example: